[UPDATED] Tobago party hits budget: 'Punishment, neglect, manipulation'

 Tsoiafatt Angus also knocked the decision to give $678 million to ministries to spend on projects in Tobago.

-“Why do you have a Tobago House of Assembly is you are giving $678 million to your ministries to spend and you have $205 million (for development)?
-You are not serious about really allowing Tobago to develop?”
+“Why do you have a Tobago House of Assembly if you are giving $678 million to your ministries to spend and you have $205 million (for development)?
+You are not serious about really allowing Tobago to develop.”

-On the other hand, she said, the THA has not been able to show what they have done with the funds.
+On the other hand, she said, the THA has not been able to show what it has done with the funds.

-Tsoiafatt Angus claimed Tobagonians are mixed in their feelings about the $2.599 billion allocation.
+Tsoiafatt Angus claimed Tobagonians have mixed feelings about the $2.599 billion allocation.

 “While they are upset on one hand that the government has not treated Tobago any better, on the other hand they are saying they could understand because of how this administration has managed the funds.”